elba7r/system-v9/erpnext/docs/user/manual/en/website/articles/website-home-page.md

 #### **Step 3: Set Home page**

 Enter the same value you entered for the `route` field in the previous section to the `Home Page` field.
-ERPNext will set this route to be the same as /index for your page.
+Revalue ERP will set this route to be the same as /index for your page.

 ![Website Setting Home](/docs/assets/img/articles/Selection_021.png)